neuralmagic/sparseml/examples/pytorch_sparse_quantized_transfer_learning/README.md

 ### Notebook
 `sparseml/examples/pytorch_sparse_quantized_transfer_learning/pytorch_sparse_quantized_transfer_learning.ipynb`
-is a jupyter notebook that provides a step-by-step walk-through for
+is a Jupyter Notebook that provides a step-by-step walk-through for
  - setting up sparse-quantized transfer learning
  - integrating SparseML with any PyTorch training flow
  - ONNX export
  - benchmarking with the DeepSparse Engine

 Run `jupyter notebook` and navigate to this notebook file to run the example.

 ### Script